UltraVSR: Achieving Ultra-Realistic Video Super-Resolution with Efficient One-Step Diffusion Space

 \subsubsection{Evaluation Metrics.}

 We evaluate super-resolved video quality using three image-based quality metrics: MUSIQ~\cite{ke2021musiq}, CLIP-IQA~\cite{wang2023exploring}, and MANIQA~\cite{yang2022maniqa}, along with one video-specific quality metric, DOVER~\cite{wu2023exploring}.
 DOVER assesses both content quality and temporal consistency from both aesthetic and technical perspectives.
 In addition, the full-reference metrics (i.e., PSNR and SSIM) are also given as a reference.
-However, it should be noted that they only reflect certain aspects of performance and poorly respond to realistic visuals~\cite{blau2018perception, gu2022ntire, ledig2017photo, yu2024scaling, jinjin2020pipal}, which can not reliably evaluate the performance of diffusion-based VSR models.
+However, it should be noted that they poorly respond to realistic visuals~\cite{blau2018perception, gu2022ntire, ledig2017photo, yu2024scaling, jinjin2020pipal} and can not reliably evaluate the performance of diffusion-based VSR models.